-Subject to the ongoing limitations of the COVID-19 crisis, plan partners will collaborate with members of the Nebraska Workforce Development Board's Policy and Oversight Subcommittee and representatives from the Nebraska Department of Labor to:
+Assessment of the effectiveness of core programs was not conducted during the preceding two-year cycle due the constraints of COVID placed upon the operations of the core programs.
+Subject to the ongoing limitations of COVID, plan partners will collaborate with members of the Nebraska Workforce Development Board's Policy and Oversight Subcommittee and representatives from the Nebraska Department of Labor to establish a timeline for assessment of the effectiveness of core programs.